wavefrontHQ/docs/pages/doc/alerts_managing.md

 permalink: alerts_managing.html
 summary: Learn how to manage alerts.
 ---

+You can view alert history and and snooze and unsnooze alerts.

+For additional details about how alerts work in Wavefront, see [Alert States and Lifecycle](alerts_states_lifecycle.html).

 To view and manage alerts, click the **Alerts** button or select **Browse > Alerts**.

 {% include shared/permissions.html entity="alerts" entitymgmt="Alert" %}

-This topic describes how to manage alert objects, view alert history, and snooze and unsnooze alerts.

-For additional details about how alerts work in Wavefront, see [Alert States and Lifecycle](alerts_states_lifecycle.html).

 ## Creating an Alert